tz-earl/tz-earl.github.io/_posts/2023-02-23-high-probability-of-failure.md

 It's the same concept, though: a high rate of failure is not necessarily a bad business call.
 It depends on the economics and the probabilities.

+<hr style="width:80%; margin:auto" /><br />
+I am reminded of an entirely different, non-business activity that many of us have done: dating to find a long-term partner.
+You might go through a lot of relationships that end up going nowhere, with attendant emotional pain and heartbreak.
+They feel like failures.

+And then you might get a big lifelong payoff.
+In my case I've now been happily married for over twenty years.